-Some cities could be left behind on lead pipe replacements
+The race to replace lead pipes is leaving some communities behind

 SCANDAL AFTER SCANDAL

 Lead pipes have caused harm for decades.
 In recent years, residents in Newark, New Jersey, and Benton Harbor, Michigan, were forced to use bottled water for basic needs like cooking and drinking, after tests revealed elevated levels of lead.
 Flint, a majority-Black community where officials initially denied there were lead problems, focused national attention on the health crisis.
-Public trust in tap water fell afterwards, especially in Black and Hispanic communities.
+Public trust in tap water fell afterward, especially in Black and Hispanic communities.

 Sri Vedachalam, director of water equity and climate resilience at Environmental Consulting & Technology Inc., said he hopes communities are replacing pipes for residents’ benefit.